vmware/terraform-provider-vra/website/docs/d/vra_storage_profile_aws.html.markdown

 A storage profile aws data source supports the following arguments:

-## Optional arguments
+## Argument Reference

 * `filter` - Filter query string that is supported by vRA multi-cloud IaaS API.
 Example: regionId eq '<regionId>' and cloudAccountId eq '<cloudAccountId>'.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.

 * `id` - The id of the image profile instance.
-Only one of 'filter', 'id', 'name' or 'region_id' must be specified.

 * `description` - A human-friendly description.